mark-watson/hy-lisp-python-book/manuscript/linkeddata.md

 # Linked Data and the Semantic Web

-Tim Berners Lee, James Hendler, and Ora Lassila wrote an article for Scientific Amercican where they introduced the term Semantic Web.
+Tim Berners Lee, James Hendler, and Ora Lassila wrote in 2001 an article for Scientific American where they introduced the term Semantic Web.
 Here I do not capitalize semantic web and use the similar term linked data somewhat interchangeably with semantic web.

 In the same way that the web allows links between related web pages, linked data supports linking associated data on the web together.
 I view linked data as a relatively simple way to link data while the semantic web has a much larger vision: the semantic web has the potential to be the entirety of human knowledge represented as data on the web.